ceejaay/rust_rogue/README.md

 1. you have to describe what the object is.
 What are it's properties.
 2. Then you have to write the function that creates the object.
 3. Any functions the object needs need to be written.

+I forgot what a closure is?

+What is derive?
+How does it work on `struct`?

+What does the `*` mean?

+How does `match` work?